 Benchmark your portfolio against any stock, ETF or fund

-Investors using Sharesight can benchmark their portfolios against any of the 240,000+ global stocks, ETFs, funds and unit trusts that Sharesight currently supports.
-This allows investors to compare and contrast the performance of their portfolio against a world of investments, making it easier than ever to make informed investment decisions.
+When you track your investments with Sharesight, you can benchmark your portfolios against any of the 750,000+ global stocks, ETFs, funds and unit trusts that Sharesight supports.
+This gives you the power to compare and contrast the performance of your portfolio against a world of investments, making it easier than ever to make informed investment decisions.
 To learn more about the importance of benchmarking your portfolio and how you can do this with Sharesight, keep reading.

 What is benchmarking?